wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/4-describe-deployment-release-models-for-windows-service.md

 #### Dynamic deployment methods

  -  **Subscription activation** uses a subscription to switch from one edition of Windows to another when a licensed user signs into a device.
 For example, you can switch from Windows 10 Pro to Windows 10 Enterprise.
- -  **Azure Active Directory joined with automatic mobile device management (MDM) enrollment** automatically joins the device to ADD and is configured by MDM.
+ -  **Azure Active Directory (Azure AD) joined with automatic mobile device management (MDM) enrollment** automatically joins the device to Azure AD and is configured by MDM.
 The organization member just needs to provide their work or school user ID and password.
  -  **Provisioning package configuration** uses the Windows Imaging and Configuration Designer (ICD) tool.
 This tool is used to create provisioning packages that contain all the configuration, settings, and apps that can be applied to devices.

 #### Traditional deployment methods